morphologue/PrAutolabeller/README.md

 1. Once the lambda has started it will wait for you to attach a debugger.
 If you are using VS Code, you can click "Play" in the Run & Debug pane.

-1. Observe that the lambda interacts with the HTTP replay and adds the expected labels.
+1. Observe that the lambda interacts with the HTTP replay and sets the expected labels.

 Some points to note:

 * If you just want to trigger the lambda locally without the ability to debug it, you can run `run.sh` instead of `debug.sh`.

-* The [template.yaml](template.yaml) includes placeholder values for the GitHub signature key (GitHub->lambda) and GitHub API token (lambda->GitHub).
+* The [template.yaml](template.yaml) includes placeholder values for the GitHub signature key (GitHub->Lambda) and GitHub API token (Lambda->GitHub).
 Obviously these would need to be replaced prior to deployment in a real environment, however the events and saved responses in this repo use the placeholder values for your debugging convenience.

 * The GitHub responses were recorded by using a script similar to [record.sh](record.sh).